znaczek/rxjs-query/README.md

 }
 ```
-Here we see, that on the initialisation of the component we fetch the data for the first time.
+Here we can see, that on the initialisation of the component we fetch the data for the first time.
-Then after successful save the list is refreshed.
+Then after a successful save the list is refreshed.
 So in list component we listen to save event without worrying who and when is doing the save.

 Html could look like: